-Among the most common urogynecological conditions, and one that many women find difficult to talk about, is is urinary incontinence.
+Among the most common urogynecological conditions, and one that many women find difficult to talk about is urinary incontinence.

-If it’s a concern for you, take a few minutes to complete this questionnaire.
+If it’s a concern for you, take a few minutes to review the symptoms below.

 - Frequent, strong or sudden urination-day, night, or both

 - Accidental leakage with physical activity-exercising, sneezing, or coughing

 - Leakage with little or no warning-sometimes unable to make it to the bathroom in time

 - Unable to completely empty bladder-feels like there is more even after going to the bathroom

 - Pain in the bladder or pelvic area

 - Accidental loss or leakage of stool

 It’s possible to put an end to the worrying.
 Treatment options are available.